spoho-datascience/idsse-data/README.md

 >Bassek, M. Müller-Budack, E., Ewerth, R., Weber, H., Rein, R., Memmert, D. (2024).
 An integrated dataset of
 > synchronized spatiotemporal and event data in elite soccer.
 In submission.

-contains code for processing and visualizing soccer match data using the Floodlight dataset.
-The analysis is presented in Jupyter Notebooks for interactive exploration.

 ## Project Structure

 - `data_processing.py`: Functions for loading and processing met data, event data, and position data.